 Pay by Experience Level for Licensed Clinical Professional Counselor

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Licensed Clinical Professional Counselors with more experience do not necessarily bring home bigger paychecks.
-In fact, experience in this field tends to impact compensation minimally.
-Workers with less than five years' experience earn around $42K on average, and those who have five to 10 years under their belts see a higher median salary of $46K.
-Licensed Clinical Professional Counselors with one to two decades of relevant experience report an average salary of approximately $50K.
-Old hands boasting more than twenty years of relevant experience report pay that is more or less commensurate with that extensive experience; average earnings for this group come out to approximately $59K.
+Licensed Clinical Professional Counselors with a lot of experience do not necessarily enjoy more money.
+Individuals who have worked for fewer than five years bring in approximately $43K on average.
+Those in the five-to-10 year range can expect an average that is only a touch bigger at $46K.
+Licensed Clinical Professional Counselors claiming one to two decades of experience make an estimated median of $50K.
+Old hands boasting more than twenty years of relevant experience report pay that is more or less commensurate with that extensive experience; average earnings for this group come out to approximately $58K.